dotnet/docs/docs/standard/garbage-collection/using-objects.md

 Instead of wrapping a `try/finally` block in a `using` statement, you may choose to implement the `try/finally` block directly.
 It may be your personal coding style, or you might want to do this for one of the following reasons:

-- To include a `catch` block to handle any exceptions thrown in the `try` block.
-Otherwise, any exceptions thrown by the `using` statement are unhandled, as are any exceptions thrown within the `using` block if a `try/catch` block isn't present.
+- To include a `catch` block to handle exceptions thrown in the `try` block.
+Otherwise, any exceptions thrown within the `using` statement are unhandled.

 - To instantiate an object that implements <xref:System.IDisposable> whose scope is not local to the block within which it is declared.